 Any life-threatening event or series of events where an individual is made to feel hopeless or helpless can be a trigger for PTSD.
 There are a variety of experiences that can cause the disorder.
 However, the more unpredictable and the more uncontrollable an event is the higher the risk of it leading to PTSD.

 There is a multitude of signs that a friend or family member may be struggling with this increasingly common mental disorder.
 In order to combat it, many times an individual will turn to alcohol or substance abuse as a means of escape.
 Different symptoms surface differently in each patient.
 An article from Helpguide describes that for some, PTSD may begin hours after the event, for others it could take weeks.
 The article also lists a variety of symptoms of the disease.
 Some of these include:

 EFFECTS ON FAMILY

-friends and family members can also face problemsAn article by Mental Health America explains that a partner or spouse can become depressed, angry or resentful about the changes in his or her other half.
+Friends and Family Members can also Face Problems article by Mental Health America explains that a partner or spouse can become depressed, angry or resentful about the changes in his or her other half.
 They may constantly be on edge and living in fear if their partner experiences bouts of rage and aggressiveness.
 Partners may also experience emotional distance specifically towards the individual with the mental disorder.
 People can also feel isolated if their afflicted partner no longer wants to socialize with them or with others outside of the home.
 Although there is no formulaic cure for PTSD, therapy along with medication can alleviate its side-effects.

 Dual diagnosis can be a daunting medical condition to treat.
 The combination of substance abuse and a mental health disorder can involve complex treatments.
 Addiction worsens an individual’s mental disorder, so it is imperative concurrently treat both.